-- (a) International debt instruments issued in global bearer form shall be issued in the form of new global notes (NGNs) and shall be deposited with a common safekeeper which is an ICSD or a CSD that operates an eligible SSS.
-This requirement shall not apply to international debt instruments issued in global bearer form issued in the form of classical global notes prior to 1 January 2007 and fungible tap issuances of such notes issued under the same ISIN irrespective of the date of the tap-issuance. - (b) International debt instruments issued in global registered form shall be issued under the new safekeeping structure for international debt instruments.
+(a) International debt instruments issued in global bearer form shall be issued in the form of new global notes (NGNs) and shall be deposited with a common safekeeper which is an ICSD or a CSD that operates (i) an eligible SSS or (ii) an SSS with an eligible link to an eligible SSS.
+This requirement shall not apply to international debt instruments issued in global bearer form issued in the form of classical global notes prior to 1 January 2007 and fungible tap issuances of such notes issued under the same ISIN irrespective of the date of the tap issuance.

+- (b) International debt instruments issued in global registered form shall be issued under the new safekeeping structure for international debt instruments.
 By way of derogation, this shall not apply to international debt instruments issued in global registered form prior to 1 October 2010. - (c) International debt instruments in individual note form shall not be eligible unless they were issued in individual note form prior to 1 October 2010.